ArmandGiraud/betclick/readme.md

     ```python main.py```

 The script will:
-    - download the data, and ask a password for unzipping
+    - download the data, and optionnally ask a password for unzipping
     - label the data and drop leaky rows
     - preprocess and write serializables necessary for inference on disk